 You’ve heard plenty of people say, “There’s an app for that,” but which are best for writers?
 Writing apps are important for more than just writing too.
 From inspiration to organization, you need a variety of apps to be productive.
 Whether you need to give your creative side a kick or want to continue revising your work during your morning commute, here are a few apps you may want to check out:

 Pages: For $9.99 this Apple writing app allows you to write and re-write no matter where you and your iPad, iPhone, or iPod touch are.
-Start a new doc or drag Pages ’09, plain text, or Microsoft Word files into the iCloud and… boom, your creativity can take center stage at the bus stop or while waiting for a movie to begin.
+Start a new doc or drag Pages ’09, plain text, or Microsoft Word files into the iCloud, and… boom, your creativity can take center stage at the bus stop or while waiting for a movie to begin.
 Other perks include choosing from 16 templates for reports, flyers, cards, and posters; adding in charts and graphs; or printing wirelessly with AirPrint.
 And since Pages saves your work as you go, you’ll never have to worry you’ve lost your latest if you press the wrong button or close out of the app.
-Given all of these perks, it’s no wonder MacWorld rated it 4/5 stars.

 Advanced English Dictionary